kcdstoragews/lab/README.md

 kubectl get sc
 ```

-If you want to see more details a *describe* will show you way more details.
+If you want to see more details a *describe* will provide them.
 Let's do this

 ```console
 kubectl describe sc storage-class-nas
 ```

 The output shows you all details.
-Remember, we haven't specified a *reclaimPolicy*.
-Therefore the default vaule of *Delete* could be observed in the output.
-Again, we will find out what the difference is, a little bit later.
+Remember, we haven't specified a *reclaimPolicy* for this class.
+Therefore the default vaule of *Delete* can be observed in the output.
+Again, we will look at this later.

 ## 2. PVCs & PVs

-As your cluster has now a CSI driver installed, specified backends and also ready to use StorageClasses, you are set to ask for storage.
+As your cluster has now a CSI driver installed and also StorageClasses, you are all set to ask for storage.
 But don't be afraid.
-You will not have to open a ticket at your storage guys or do some weird storage magic.
+You will not have to open a ticket at your storage admin team or do some weird storage magic.
 We want a persistent volume, so let's claim one.
 The workflow isn't complex but important to understand.
-As we are using Trident in this lab, we used it also for describing the workflow.
-However the workflow is pretty similar in all other CSI drivers.

 1. A user creates a PersistentVolumeClaim requesting a new PersistentVolume of a particular size from a Kubernetes StorageClass that was previously configured by someone.
-2. The Kubernetes StorageClass identifies Trident as its provisioner and includes parameters that tell Trident how to provision a volume for the requested class.
+2. The Kubernetes StorageClass identifies the CSI driver - in our case Trident - and includes parameters that tell Trident how to provision a volume for the requested class.
-3. Trident looks at its own StorageClass with the same name that identifies the matching Backends and StoragePools that it can use to provision volumes for the class.
-4. Trident provisions storage on a matching backend and creates two objects: a PersistentVolume in Kubernetes that tells Kubernetes how to find, mount, and treat the volume, and a volume in Trident that retains the relationship between the PersistentVolume and the actual storage.
+3. Trident provisions storage on a matching backend and creates a PersistentVolume in Kubernetes that tells Kubernetes how to find, mount, and treat the volume.
-5. Kubernetes binds the PersistentVolumeClaim to the new PersistentVolume.
-Pods that include the PersistentVolumeClaim mount that PersistentVolume on any host that it runs on.
+4. Kubernetes binds the PersistentVolumeClaim to the new PersistentVolume.
+Pods that include the PersistentVolumeClaim can now mount the PersistentVolume on any host that they runs on.

-There are two files in your scenario01 folder, *firstpvc.yaml* and *secondpvc.yaml* both a requesting a 5GiB Volume, now let's get this storage into a namespace we create first and call it *funwithpvcs*...
+There are two files in your scenario01 folder, *firstpvc.yaml* and *secondpvc.yaml*, both a requesting a 5GiB Volume.
+Let's create a namespace first, called *funwithpvcs*.
+We then get the storage into this namespace...

 ```console
 kubectl create namespace funwithpvcs